dsourisseau/website/content/post/perfil3/index_LP.md

 #  url: https://cdn.ftapia.dev/poster/cs21.pdf
 ---

-La Primavera (LP) is a Quaternary rhyolitic volcanic complex located in the northwestern sector of the Trans-Mexican Volcanic Belt, on the western outskirts of Guadalajara—the third most populated city in Mexico (5.2 million inhabitants; INEGI, 2020).
+La Primavera (LP) is a Quaternary rhyolitic volcanic complex located in the northwestern sector of the Trans-Mexican Volcanic Belt, on the western outskirts of Guadalajara, the third most populated city in Mexico (5.2 million inhabitants; INEGI, 2020).

 LP consists of an 11 km-diameter caldera formed during the ~95 ka Tala Ignimbrite eruption, as well as a series of lavas, domes, and stratovolcanoes emplaced inside the caldera, along its rim, and beyond the caldera ring fault between 93 and 25 ka.

-LP remains active, as evidenced by geothermal fumaroles and hot springs within the caldera—particularly along the Río Caliente and south of the Nejahuete volcano—and also south of the San Miguel and Planillas volcanoes.
+LP remains active, as evidenced by geothermal fumaroles and hot springs within the caldera, particularly along the Río Caliente and south of the Nejahuete volcano, and also south of the San Miguel and Planillas volcanoes.

 <img src="/content/post/perfil3/LP_Localisation.jpg" alt="Localisation of the La Primavera caldera">